Coronavirus jolt in Vietnam casts pall over Communist Party's coronation congress | Health

 Vietnam's worst single-day coronavirus outbreak so far, its first for nearly two months, gatecrashed the Communist Party's carefully choreographed five-yearly congress on Thursday - a major headache for a government that has prided itself on keeping the pandemic at bay.

+The government late on Thursday said it will build three field hospitals in Hai Duong province, without giving their sizes.
 Prime Minister Nguyen Xuan Phuc urged calm and promised swift action at an urgently called meeting on the sidelines of the congress.
-Against a backdrop of a buoyant economy, bolstered by keeping coronavirus cases to less than 1,600 and deaths to just 35, the congress will select Vietnam's leadership and shape policy for the next five years and beyond.
-"During the congress, we have to stay very calm, so the delivery of this news should be done in such a way as to not create any complicated thinking among the people alongside the congress," Phuc told members of the national COVID-19 taskforce, according to a recording of the meeting reviewed by Reuters.
+Against a backdrop of a buoyant economy, bolstered by keeping coronavirus cases to around 1,600 and deaths to just 35, the congress will select Vietnam's leadership and shape policy for the next five years and beyond.

-"We need to take strong measures to effectively prevent community infection," Phuc said.
-"We'll do it fast but calmly, so as not to cause disorder in people's lives, and especially to ensure the success of the congress."
 Health Minister Nguyen Thanh Long told the same meeting that the new outbreak, centred in a province near Hanoi, could be worse than an earlier outbreak in the tourist city of Danang.
+HUGE EFFORTS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)